-Before the authorization of OTC hearing aids, there were two types of on-ear amplifiers available: hearing aids and personal sound amplifiers.
+Before the authorization of OTC hearing devices, there were two types of on-ear amplifiers available: hearing aids and personal sound amplifiers.
 Though often confused, the two devices differ in their intended use.

 What is a Hearing Aid?